interactive-data-language/vscode-idl/extension/docs/developer/dev-notes/2023/07-july.md

 This will likely need to be improved in the future, but we added a filter to most of our events from VSCode that checks the code to make sure it has _actually_ changed.

 For whatever reason, go-to-definition triggers open, change, and close events for a file.
 These bombarding events broke the language server and its a little concerning why all those events are fired when nothing has changed.

+## Memory Issues

+There were a number of issues resolved with regards to memory usage for the extension.
+Here's a quick summary:

+1. When launching as node.js, the garbage collection (and memory limit flags) were not being passed in correctly

+2. Worse, we weren't trying to detect node.js correctly on non-Windows platforms.
+This was an oversight in development where it was just played with on Windows (where we have large workspaces).

+3. Added a cache class for storing/restoring content from memory.
+This stringifies key elements of our parsed code and dramatically reduces memory usage.
+For large workspaces, we are about 2x faster to parse as well (probably related to garbage collection).
+The odd thing is, as a part of this, we are copying objects that we store which is interesting in that is speeds up processing.

+One of the next features, post-notebooks, is probably going to be performance.
+We need to figure out how to more efficiently parse large workspaces so that, the next time we load them or encounter a file, we can start in a matter of seconds.

+Another item we can add to our to-do is including a similar style cache for global tokens to store them as strings and potentially compress them until we need to access them, but that adds a fair bit of complexity.

+## Notebooks

+We started work on notebooks this month!
+And work is progressing quite well.

+See the NOTEBOOKS.md file in the developer docs folder for more details on how it works.